ldunh/MicrosoftDevOps.github.io/_posts/2016-04-05-newmarket.md

 NewMarket used InstallShield installers in the staging environment, but this added complexity to the deployment.
 When manual deployments to environments occurred, configuration-related issues often caused problems.
 In total, the lead time for deployment from development to production took more than 10 weeks—if no problems arose and only a single feature was released.

 ## Solution, steps, and delivery ##
-**Laurie to David: We should avoid having two headings with no text in between.
-Can you add a sentence or two about getting started, maybe how many days this process took?
-Or instead, delete one of these headings.**

-###Starting from where you are: Value Stream Mapping

 In order to know where they were headed and where the biggest improvements could be made, NewMarket needed a realistic assessment of where they were at.
 It was essential to understand the part that each team played in the process, from conception of a feature to final production and release to customers.
 This is where Value Stream Mapping came in.
 The exercise helped identify the following, from development to production: